guillaumebrunerie/DualNetHack/README.md

 # DualNetHack

 This document explains the various features a two-player version of NetHack would have.
 The code currently present here is a prototype of how the movement system could look like.
+Note that it might not be in sync with what is described below.

 Usage:
-- run the server `./dualnethack-server`,
+- run the server `./dualnethack-server.py`,
-- run two clients `./dualnethack-client <IP>` where `<IP>` is the IP address of the server, on two different computers,
+- run two clients `./dualnethack-client.py <IP>` where `<IP>` is the IP address of the server, on two different computers,
 - play simultaneously on both.